 Please expect additional delays during registration to accommodate the implementation of our health and safety plan.
 Reminders will be sent out to all registered participants two weeks prior to the event to help ensure a smooth conference experience for all.

-Vaccinations: In accordance with San Francisco and California law, as a “Large Indoor Event”, all participants of BSidesSF (including leads, staff, volunteers, vendors, presenters, general participants, etc. – this means everyone) must be fully vaccinated before they enter the conference area.
-“Fully Vaccinated” and “Full Vaccination” mean two weeks after completing the entire recommended series of vaccination (usually one or two doses) with a vaccine authorized to prevent COVID-19 by the FDA, including by way of an emergency use authorization, or by the World Health Organization (WHO).
-For all participants, the last day to have completed your authorized COVID-19 vaccinations is January 21, 2022.
+Vaccinations: Following the recommendation of both San Francisco and California regulation for indoor Mega-Events, all participants of BSidesSF (including leads, staff, volunteers, vendors, presenters, general participants, etc. – this means everyone) must be fully vaccinated before they enter the conference area.
+“Fully Vaccinated” and “Full Vaccination” mean two weeks after completing the entire recommended initial series of vaccination (usually one or two doses) with a vaccine authorized to prevent COVID-19 by the FDA, including by way of an emergency use authorization, or by the World Health Organization (WHO).
+For all participants, the last day to have completed your authorized COVID-19 vaccinations is May 20, 2022.

 Medical, religious, or philosophical objections will not be accepted.
-We also highly recommend that if you are eligible that you have received your booster dose.
+We also highly recommend that if you are eligible that you have received at least one booster dose.